|Get the Latest News|

 Homelessness and Affordable Housing

 AUUC works with local organizations in efforts to support the homeless population and more affordable housing.
-Each winter, in conjunction with FACETS, we provide a hypothermia shelter for a week in our sanctuary, with 3 meals a day and transportation to and from the church for up to 29 homeless guests.
-Each quarter, we supply and serve a dinner to the residents of the Eleanor Kennedy Homeless Shelter in Alexandria, which is run by New Hope Housing.
-As part of Interfaith Housing Ministries, we have provided mentors to recently homeless families living in subsidized housing.
+Each winter, we provide a hypothermia shelter in our sanctuary for up to 29 homeless guests.
+This is done in conjunction with the Bailey’s Crossroads homeless shelter.
+Periodically, we supply and serve a dinner to the residents of the Bailey’s Crossroads Homeless Shelter.
 As members of Communities of Faith United for Housing, we support the Fairfax County 10-year Plan to Prevent and End Homelessness.

 General Assembly Study/Action Issues